Police: Parade-crash suspect was in a domestic disturbance - NewsBreak

 The horror of the crash was recorded by the city’s livestream and onlookers’ cellphones.
 One video shows the moment the SUV broke through the barricades and includes the apparent sound of gunfire.

-“It was like a war scene walking through there” afterward, said Ken Walter, who had been riding in the parade in a hot air balloon basket along with his wife and youngest son.
+“It was like a war scene walking through there,” said Ken Walter, who had been riding in the parade in a hot air balloon basket along with his wife and youngest son.
 “There were these piles of blankets with cops standing over them that you just knew were bodies.”

 Walter said he saw a red SUV careen into view and watched it hit a member of his real estate-agency parade contingent, then barrel straight into members of the Waukesha South High School marching band.